Love for murdered Idaho students and condemnation for Bryan Kohberger mark his sentencing

 “I slept in my parents’ room for almost a year, and had them double lock every door, set an alarm, and still check everywhere in the room just in case someone was hiding,” Funke wrote in a statement read by a friend.
 “I have not slept through a single night since this happened.
 I constantly wake up in panic, terrified someone is breaking in or someone is here to hurt me, or I’m about to lose someone else that I love.”

-Judge Steven Hippler thanked each speaker for their courage.
-He was expected to order Kohberger to serve four life sentences without parole for the brutal stabbing deaths of Mogen, Xana Kernodle, Ethan Chapin and Kaylee Goncalves early on Nov.
-13, 2022.
+Xana Kernodle’s aunt, Kim Kernodle, said she forgave Kohberger and asked him to call her from prison, hoping he would answer her lingering questions about the killings.

-Kohberger was a graduate student at nearby Washington State University when he broke into the home through a kitchen sliding door and killed the four friends, who appeared to have no connection with him.
+“Bryan, I’m here today to tell you I have forgiven you, because I no longer could live with that hate in my heart,” she said.
+“And for me to become a better person, I have forgiven you.
+And any time you want to talk and tell me what happened, get my number.
+I’m here.
+No judgment.”

-Police initially had no suspects, and the killings terrified the normally quiet community in the small, western Idaho city of Moscow.
+Police initially had no suspects in the killings, which terrified the rural western Idaho city of Moscow.
 Some students at both universities left mid-semester, taking the rest of their classes online because they felt unsafe.

-But investigators had a few critical clues.
-A knife sheath left near Mogen’s body had a single source of male DNA on the button snap, and surveillance videos showed a white Hyundai Elantra near the rental home around the time of the murders.
+A knife sheath left near Mogen's body had a single source of male DNA on the button snap, investigators said, and surveillance videos showed a white Hyundai Elantra near the rental home around the time of the murders.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.